Pickles Pickled vegetables

 Tsukemono – So Diverse

-Tsukemono can be made with almost any vegetable and pickled in different liquids.
-This creates countless variations of the popular side dish.
-There are, among other things, Tsukemono in rice vinegar, salt, soy sauce, rice bran and miso, each liquid giving a special taste.
-And of course, every family also has its own Tsukemono family recipe.
-In Japanese supermarkets you can buy ready-made Tsukemono and choose from at least 20 to 50 different varieties.
+Tsukemono can be made with almost any vegetable and pickled in various liquids.
+This creates countless varieties of this popular side dish.
+For example, there are Tsukemono pickled in rice vinegar, salt, soy sauce, rice bran, and miso, with each liquid bringing its own special taste.
+And of course, every family has its own Tsukemono family recipe.
+In Japanese supermarkets you can buy ready-made Tsukemono, and choose from at least 20 to 50 different variations.

 • Amazuzuke (rice vinegar and sugar)